 Should You Spank Your Child?

 Were you spanked as a child?
 Then you may think it's a good way to guide a child.
 Or maybe you don't want to spank, but you find yourself doing it because you don't know how else to get through to your child.
 Interestingly, adults who were not spanked as children don't spank their kids.
 It just feels wrong to them.
 And you know what?
 They find other ways to get through to their kids.
 And their children turn out fine.
+In fact, it's the kids who are spanked who have a harder time regulating their emotions, and who get into more trouble.

-Large, peer-reviewed studies repeatedly show that the more children are hit, the more likely they are to hit others, including peers and siblings.
-As adults, they are more likely to hit their spouses.
-The more parents spank children for antisocial behavior, the more the antisocial behavior increases.
-All of the peer reviewed studies being published continue to confirm these findings.
-A major study at Tulane University, published in Pediatrics, controlled for other factors that have been found to contribute to aggressiveness in children, including the mother's depression, alcohol and drug use, spousal abuse and even whether the mother considered abortion while pregnant with the child.
+A major study at Tulane University, published in Pediatrics (http://pediatrics.aappublications.org/content/early/2010/04/12/peds.2009-2678.abstract) controlled for other factors that have been found to contribute to aggressiveness in children, including the mother's depression, alcohol and drug use, spousal abuse and even whether the mother considered abortion while pregnant with the child.
 Spanking remained a strong predictor of violent behavior in the child.
 As five-year-olds, the children who had been spanked were more likely than the non-spanked to be defiant, demand immediate satisfaction of their wants and needs, become frustrated easily, have temper tantrums and lash out physically against other people or animals.

 Quite simply, spanking produces WORSE behavior, not better behavior.
 It also begets more violence, because hitting children teaches them that it is acceptable to hit others who are smaller and weaker.
 “I'm going to hit you because you hit your sister” is a hypocrisy not lost on children.
 As every parent knows, kids do what we do, not what we say.

 So next time you get so angry you want to hit someone, tell your kids you’re taking a timeout and you’ll deal with them later.
 Then go into the bathroom, run the water, and calm yourself down.
 Use the time to get calm, not to justify your anger.
 When you come out, tell them you need to think hard about what they did, but right now you need to fix dinner (do the laundry, whatever.)
 Tell them you need them to be little angels, and you will talk when you are all calm later.
 Then follow through.

 "How to control one's angry impulses is one of the things you are trying to teach your children.
 Spanking sabotages this teaching.
 Spanking guidelines usually give the warning to never spank in anger.
 If this guideline were to be faithfully observed 99 percent of spanking wouldn't occur, because once the parent has calmed down he or she can come up with a more appropriate method of correction." -- Dr. Sears